Petelr/petelr.github.io/docs/index.markdown

 - [ ] find out what to do with about page
 - [ ] get photography page setup
 - [ ] what's up with the bullet points???
+- [ ] hide none important pages from the header